schoero/eslint-plugin-readable-tailwind/docs/concepts/matchers.md

   cva("this will get linted", {
     compoundVariants: [
       {
-        class: "but this will get linted",
+        class: "and this will get linted",
-        myVariant: "this will not get linted"
+        myVariant: "but this will not get linted"
       }
     ]
   })